 Cutting boards in multiple colors and styles are a staple in the kitchen of Amy Reed, RD, owner of Amy Reed Nutrition.
 “I line them up when making a big meal or when my kids are prepping their lunches.
 I can never have too many.”
 Using separate cutting boards for meat and produce prep is essential for food safety.

-“An oven-safe meat thermometer ensures perfectly cooked food and preserves food safety,” says Jenna Braddock, RD, a sports dietitian at MakeHealthyEasy.com “I have one with two thermometers so you can always know the temp of two individual items in the oven.
+“An oven-safe meat thermometer ensures perfectly cooked food and preserves food safety,” says Jenna Braddock, RD, co-author of 200 Surefire Ways to Eat Well and Feel Better a sports dietitian at MakeHealthyEasy.com “I have one with two thermometers so you can always know the temp of two individual items in the oven.
 Buying a high-quality one that can withstand temps up to 500 degrees Fahrenheit is crucial.
 I use this tool all the time.
 It helps anyone be an expert cook.”

 Gone are the days when you need to wipe off your smartphone or tablet after you cook.
 Prevent spills and splatters with a tablet holder.
 “Keeping my tablet in the kitchen helps me explore new flavors, techniques, foods, and trends,” says Ellie Wilson, MS, RDN, senior nutritionist at Price Chopper Supermarkets in Schenectady, NY.

 “One of my favorite kitchen gadgets is a soap-dispensing dish wand,” says Shaylyn Lynch, MS, RDN, a cystic fibrosis dietitian at Drexel College of Medicine in Philadelphia.
 “Having a sponge with a handle makes clean up easy and quick—without getting your hands dirty."